Introduction to ASP.NET Web API:

 What are the Differences between the WCF Service and Web API Service?
 When to choose one over the other?

-The first important point is, we can use both WCF and ASP.NET Web API to develop restful services.
+The first important point is that we can use both WCF and ASP.NET Web API to develop restful services.
 In fact, WCF comes first, and then ASP.NET Web API.

 WCF (Windows Communication Foundation) is one of the choices available in the .NET Framework for developing both SOAP and REST services.
 The problem with WCF is that a lot of configuration is required to turn a WCF service (SOAP service) into a REST service.
 So the more natural choice for developing REST services is ASP.NET Web API.
 In fact, ASP.NET Web API is specifically designed for this purpose i.e. for developing Restful Services.